 This is due to a new phenomenon known as ‘mask breath,’ where people are more aware of how their breath smells from wearing a mask.
 No one likes smelling their own bad breath, so they are cleaning their teeth more!

-And, although many people didn’t want to visit a dentist during the pandemic, with things calming down, up to 60% of people plan to see a dentist in the next 6 months.
-If, they can get an appointment that is!
+Although many people didn’t want to visit a dentist during the pandemic, with things calming down, up to 60% of people plan to see a dentist in the next 6 months, if they can get an appointment that is!

 A negative effect of the pandemic has been a rise in DIY dentistry, which is never recommended.
 But, unfortunately, many people have felt they had no other choice.
 Hopefully, now we'll begin to see waiting lists reduce so that everyone can access the care they need.